AttitudeAdjuster/GeoLocalTwitterAnalysis/README.md

 Geo-localised analysis of twitter feeds

 We capture Twitter feeds based on a specific keyword list (could be hashtags)<br>
-<b>Each tweet is analysed for sentiment and emotion in realtime <br>
+<b>Each tweet is analysed for sentiment and emotion in realtime <br></b>
-and the tweet+analysis+goe-coordinates are saved on a Cloudant database for further processing/display etc</b><br>
+The tweet+analysis+goe-coordinates are saved on a Cloudant database for further processing/display etc<br>
 Only tweets with avalaible GeoCoordinates are considered<br>

 <br>Example stream:<br>